-The bodyguard growled slightly in annoyance at his pushy friend.
+He growled slightly at his friend's pushiness.
 "Not really, no."

-"So she's not a whiny, spoiled, materialistic little girl with a much too elevated opinion of herself simply because of her Daddy's accomplishments, who automatically despises you due to your facial accessories?" he asked with a hint of a smile in his tone.
+"So she's not a spoiled, materialistic rich girl with a much too-elevated opinion of herself simply because of her father's accomplishments, who automatically despises you due to your facial accessories?" he asked with a hint of a smile in his tone.